11 Jul, 2017Closed.

 Caribbean Export is therefore pleased to invite interested and eligible firms and consultants to review the Terms of Reference and submit technical and financial proposals for the provision of these consultancy services.

-The deadline for submission of proposals is Wednesday, August 2, 2017 at 4:30pm EST. No late submissions will be accepted.
+The deadline for submission of proposals has been extended to Wednesday, August 9, 2017 at 4:30pm EST. No late submissions will be accepted.